Wilmington, North Carolina: Reconstruction era and 1898 insurrection

 During the Reconstruction era, former free Blacks and newly emancipated freedmen built a community in the city.
 About 55% of its residents were Black people.
 At the time, Wilmington was the largest city and the economic capital of the state.

 Three of the city's aldermen were Black.
 Black people were also in positions of justice of the peace, deputy clerk of court, street superintendent, coroners, policemen, mail clerks, and mail carriers.

 At the time, Black people accounted for over 30% of Wilmington's skilled craftsmen, such as mechanics, carpenters, jewelers, watchmakers, painters, plasterers, plumbers, stevedores, blacksmiths, masons, and wheelwrights.
 In addition, they owned 10 of the city's 11 restaurants and were 90% of the city's 22 barbers.
 The city had more Black bootmakers/shoemakers than White ones, and half of the city's tailors were Black.
-Lastly, two brothers, Alexander and Frank Manly, owned the Wilmington Daily Record, one of the few Black-owned newspapers in the state, which was reported to be the only one in the country.
+Lastly, two brothers, Alexander and Frank Manly, owned the Wilmington Daily Record, the only Black-owned newspaper in the state, and one of the few in the country at that time.

 In the 1890s, a coalition of Republicans and Populists had gained state and federal offices.
 The Democrats were determined to reassert their control.
 Violence increased around elections in this period, as armed White paramilitary insurgents, known as Red Shirts, worked to suppress Black and Republican voting.
 White Democrats regained control of the state legislature and sought to impose white supremacy, but some Blacks continued to be elected to local offices.